mikehawke1337/USCISTracker/README.md

-Very minor changes from https://github.com/hkustliqi/USCISTracker to run case updates in 2020
+Very minor changes from https://github.com/hkustliqi/USCISTracker to run case updates in 2020 I'm not a coder, my stuff is not elegant.

 # USCISTracker
 Wondering how fast USCIS is processing your application (Green Card, H1B, OPT, etc.)?
 This python script issues queries to [USCIS check my status webpage]